-Just who’s the man in the funny looking hat?
+Just who’s the man in the funny-looking hat?
 And why am I laughing so hard?
 Meet Franz Mulser, chef at the Gostner Schwaige Mountain Hut in Alpe Di Suisi (Seisor Alm), located in the Italian Alps.
-Franz led myself and a group of very hungry travel bloggers through a cooking class where we learned how to make absolutely delicious dumplings from scratch.
+Franz led me and a group of very hungry travel bloggers through a cooking class where we learned how to make absolutely delicious dumplings from scratch.

 Gostner Schwaige Mountain Hut In Italy

 Says Franz about his restaurant, “Everything is already there!
 We just have to open our eyes and see the gifts nature gives us.
-There is a lot to see, to feel and to taste.
+There is a lot to see, feel, and taste.
 Here you get very close to the South Tyrolean soul. ”

 As you devour your food, you might even be lucky enough to be serenaded by this adorable old man playing the accordion.
 If hiking is not your thing, you can also take a romantic horse-drawn carriage ride up to the mountain hut.

-Franz not only serves delicious fresh food to his customers (we cooked with mushrooms picked that very day), he also offers cooking courses where you can learn not only how to make local specialities like dumplings but cook outdoors using this old wooden stove.
+Franz not only serves delicious fresh food to his customers (we cooked with mushrooms picked that very day), but he also offers cooking courses where you can learn not only how to make local specialties like dumplings but cook outdoors using this old wooden stove.

-The main dish was complimented by a salad of fresh flowers, yes fresh flowers!
+The main dish was complemented by a salad of fresh flowers, yes fresh flowers!

-The best part of the experience was of course, being able to eat the “fruits of our labours”.
+The best part of the experience was, of course, being able to eat the “fruits of our labors”.
 I can honestly say that this meal was one of the best I’ve ever eaten!
 Thanks to Franz, I’m now a woman obsessed with dumplings.

-If you’re interested in learning how to make this at home, I’d suggest reading Laurel’s post where she provides the recipe and outlines step-by-step instructions for making the dumplings.
-Better yet, just come come to Gosner Schwaige Mountain Hut and sign up to take this very same cooking class.
+If you’re interested in learning how to make this at home, just come to Gosner Schwaige Mountain Hut and sign up to take this very same cooking class.